DevelopersPackages-org/DevPack_Open_Documents/docs/server/wx_domains_assign.md

-# Table on Domains and Repositories of DevelopersPackages.org for Web/Xanadu Sites
+# Domain and Repository Assignment Table of DevelopersPackages.org for Web/Xanadu Sites

 ## Sub-Domains: `dev-pack.org`